Managing your HIV

 • You have probably come across the term “viral load” before.
 It indicates the amount of HIV in your body fluids and should be regularly measured at your HIV clinic.1

 • As there is no cure for HIV, an “undetectable viral load” is the current goal of HIV treatment.
-It means you have fewer than 50 copies per millilitre in your blood, which means your antiretroviral medications are working effectively.1,2 Having an undetectable viral load in the laboratory doesn’t mean that the virus is gone from your body.1 An undetectable viral load means your immune system can recover, stay strong and reduces the risk of passing on the virus.1
+It means you have fewer than 50 copies per millilitre in your blood, which means your antiretroviral medications are working effectively.1,2 Having an undetectable viral load in the laboratory doesn’t mean that the virus is gone from your body.1 An undetectable viral load means you cannot pass on HIV during sex.1

 • Use the links below for more information on viral load, and don’t forget to speak to your doctor about yours.